Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

 ### Prerequisites

-LDAP user federation isn't currently configured in Keycloak.
-For example, if it wasn't configured in Keycloak when the system was initially installed or the LDAP user federation was removed.
+LDAP user federation is not currently configured in Keycloak.
+For example, if it was not configured in Keycloak when the system was initially installed or the LDAP user federation was removed.

 ### Procedure